U of T Mississauga Quick Facts

-- UTM’ s newest building, Maanjiwe nendamowinan, opened in 2018 and will be dedicated in 2019 with an Anishinaabemowin name meaning “Gathering of Minds.”
+- UTM’s newest building, Maanjiwe nendamowinan, opened in 2018 and was dedicated in 2019 with an Anishinaabemowin name meaning “Gathering of Minds.”
 The 210,000-square-foot, six-storey building houses classrooms, as well as the Departments of English and Drama, Philosophy, Historical Studies, Language Studies, Political Science, Sociology, along with the Robert Gillespie Academic Skills Centre and the Centre for South Asian Civilizations.

 - U of T Mississauga is involved in numerous community and civic initiatives, including the Mississauga Board of Trade, Advantage Mississauga, the Healthy City Stewardship Centre, the Research Innovation and Commercialization Centre and United Way Greater Toronto.